coopie/mesite/posts/playing_around_with_noise_as_targets.md

 }
 ``` -->

 For the last year or so, I have been experimenting with the Noise as Target (NAT) framework.
 It's a mechanism which can train a model to map from one probability distribution to another.
-Recently I have been seeing if NAT could be used as a form of image compression, where a model learns to map Gaussian Noise to a 2D distribution of a monochrome image.
+Recently I have been exploring if NAT could be used as a form of image compression, where a model learns to map Gaussian Noise to a 2D distribution of a monochrome image.
 It's a long way off from being competitive in memory reduction, but I think the results are interesting in their own right - and at least nice to look at.

 [All the code is open sourced for those who which to make their own NAT image.](https://github.com/coopie/vae-nat)